Top 20 Safe Investments with High Returns

 • Treasury Bills or T-bills have a short-term maturity date of one year or less and aren’t technically interest-bearing.
 They’re sold at a discount, but upon maturity, the government will pay you its market value.

-• Treasury Notes or T-notes carry longer-term maturity dates of two, three, five, seven and 10 years.
-Note holders earn interest every six months at a fixed rate.
-Upon maturity, the government will pay you the face value of the note.
+• Treasury Notes or T-notes have longer maturity dates of two, three, five, seven, and ten years.
+Noteholders earn interest at a fixed rate every six months.
+Upon maturity, the government will pay the note’s face value.

-• Treasury Bonds or T-bonds come with the longest maturity date of 30 years.
-These bonds will pay you interest twice a year and market value once it reaches maturity.
+• Treasury Bonds, or T-bonds, come with the longest maturity date of 30 years.
+These bonds will pay you interest twice a year and market value once they reach maturity.

 Bonds are basically structured loans made to a large organization.
 They carry a higher risk but offer a higher return potential.